FANWING

 Proof of Concept

 A series of scaled prototype models have shown controlled and sustained flight.
-Flights have been demonstrated on BBC's Tomorrow's World, BBC World and on Discovery Channel, and can be seen on flight clips elsewhere in this website
+Flights can be seen on Youtube

 Intellectual Property